khilscher/adtauthexamples/README.md

 - SharedTokenCacheCredential
 - InteractiveBrowserCredential

 However, I've found that ```DefaultAzureCredential``` can also slow down your auth code as it tries the various credential types unless you override using the ```DefaultAzureCredentialOptions``` class (for example, ```ExcludeInteractiveBrowserCredential```).
-So if you know which credential type you are going to use, I'd recommend just using that specific credential type class as shown in the following examples.
+So if you know which credential type you are going to use, I'd recommend just using that specific credential type class as shown in the following code samples.

 ## Interactive